Blog

 Have any questions?
 Get in touch.

-Today, we sit down with Dr Chris Jagger, as he draws on his teaching experiences both at Cambridge University and Deloitte, to share some of his thoughts on how students can learn maths most effectively.
+Today, we sit down with Dr Chris Jagger, as he draws on his teaching experiences both at Cambridge University and Deloitte, to share some of his thoughts on how students can learn most effectively.

 Meet Dr Chris Jagger, EasyA Academic Advisory Board